jmuzsik/blog/content/it/docker-overview.md

 ##### AWS Elastic Beanstalk

 Sits on top of ECS.
-Allows you to deploy your app acroos all the AWS resources normally used by ECS, but with virtually all the logistics neatly abstracted away.
+Allows you to deploy your app across all the AWS resources normally used by ECS, but with virtually all the logistics neatly abstracted away.

 You need to use a `Dockerrun.aws.json` file can create your complex microservices environment.